Projects

 Home > What do we do > Projects

-Malan has established itself as a trusted partner in research and monitoring, evaluation and learning across Afghanistan.
-Thanks to their extensive experience, our co-founders and core team have successfully delivered over 20 research and MEL assignments for clients, including United States Agency for International Development (USAID), the World Bank, UN agencies, bilateral donors, and international NGOs.
+Malan Ideal Impact has established itself as a trusted partner in research and Monitoring, Evaluation, and Learning across Afghanistan.
+Since its founding in 2019, our team of national and international experts has successfully delivered over a dozen research, evaluations, and third-party monitoring projects and assignments for leading donors and organizations, including the former United States Agency for International Development (USAID), the World Bank, UN agencies, bilateral donors, and international NGOs.

-- Aid Effectiveness in Afghanistan (Humanitarian Action Accountability to Affected People)
+- Aid Effectiveness in Afghanistan: Humanitarian Action Accountability to Affected People, Integrity Watch Afghanistan

-- Final Review of the Papua New Guinea – Australia Governance Partnership, QTAQ/Department of Foreign Affairs and Trade (DFAT)
+- Final Review/Evaluation of the DFAT's Papua New Guinea – Australia Governance Partnership, QTAQ/Oxford Policy Management

 - MEL Capacity Building, USAID’s Partnerships Incubator, The Kaizen Company